aachal-s/Fibonacci-sequence-OCaml/README.md

 # Fibonacci-sequence-OCaml
-rogram that generates the Fibonacci sequence up to a specified number
+Program that generates the Fibonacci sequence up to a specified number